Towards Reliable Recommender Systems for Rating Data: A robust procedure for discrete matrix completion

 \subsection{Loss functions}

-In order to reduce the influence of large errors due to corrupted observations such as fake profiles, we consider the following robust loss functions for the (pseudo-)norm~$\|\cdot\|_{\rho}$ in~\eqref{eq:RDMC}, which are common choices in the literature on robust methods: \begin{itemize} \item The pseudo-Huber loss $\rho(y) = \tau^2 (\sqrt{1 + (y / \tau)^2} - 1)$ with parameter $\tau$.
-The inclusion of this loss function is motivated by its successful application to rating-scale data in a different context, namely in autoencoder neural networks for the detection of careless responding in surveys from the behavioral sciences \citep{alfons2024open, welz2024carelessonset}.
-Here, we suggest to link the parameter $\tau$ to the step size between rating categories by setting $\tau = 1$. \item The absolute loss $\rho(y) = |y|$. \item A truncated variant of the absolute loss given by $\rho(y) = \min (|y|, \tau)$.
-We suggest to set $\tau = (K - 1) / 2$, i.e., the loss is truncated at half the range of the rating categories. \end{itemize} Since the update step for $\mat{L}$ yields separable problems for its elements (see Section~\ref{sec:algorithm}), the use of a nonconvex function such as the truncated absolute loss comes at no cost to computational complexity.
+In order to reduce the influence of large errors due to corrupted observations such as fake profiles, we consider the following robust loss functions for the (pseudo-)norm~$\|\cdot\|_{\rho}$ in~\eqref{eq:RDMC}, which are common choices in the literature on robust methods: \begin{itemize} \item \emph{pHuber}: The pseudo-Huber loss $\rho(y) = \tau^2 (\sqrt{1 + (y / \tau)^2} - 1)$ with parameter $\tau$.
+We include this loss due to its successful application to rating-scale data in a different context, namely autoencoder neural networks for detecting careless responding in surveys from the behavioral sciences \citep{alfons2024open, welz2024carelessonset}.
+We link the parameter $\tau$ to the step size between rating categories by setting $\tau = 1$. \item \emph{absolute}: The absolute loss $\rho(y) = |y|$. \item \emph{truncated}: A truncated variant of the absolute loss given by $\rho(y) = \min (|y|, \tau)$.
+We set $\tau = (K - 1) / 2$, i.e., the loss is truncated at half the range of the rating categories. \end{itemize} Since the update step for $\mat{L}$ yields separable problems for its elements (see Section~\ref{sec:algorithm}), the use of a nonconvex function such as the truncated absolute loss comes at no cost to computational complexity.
 A nonconvex loss may yield greater robustness in selecting the regularization parameter $\lambda$ when minimizing the loss on a test set, which is discussed next.